 What firms are required to do under the SM&CR depends on whether they are classified as 'limited scope', 'core', or 'enhanced'.
-Most firms will be core, however there are a small number of firms that would be regarded as a limited scope (due to the nature of activities that they perform) or enhanced.
+Most firms will be core, however there are a small number of firms that would be regarded as a limited scope (due to the nature of activities that they perform) or enhanced where additional compliance requirements exist on a risk assessed basis.
 Core firms could move to enhanced firm status if the size of their organisation meets one of 6 criteria based on a size threshold.
 Further details are available in the FCA's guide for solo-regulated firms on when this could apply.